 The Strategy does, however, fall under the definition of a "plan" contained within the Birds and Natural Habitats Regulations 2011 (as amended) and therefore must be screened for the need to undertake AA.
 The Screening for AA has found that the Strategy has the potential, if unmitigated, to affect the ecological integrity of European sites and that measures to ensure that potential effects are avoided are required.
-Taking into account the requirements of the Habitats Directive and recent case law European Court of (including, Justice Judgement C323-17), Stage 2 AA was therefore carried out for the Strategy.
+Taking into account the requirements of the Habitats Directive and recent case law (including, European Court of Justice Judgement C323-17), Stage 2 AA was therefore carried out for the Strategy.
 As Stage 2 AA was undertaken on the Strategy, SEA was also undertaken - see requirement at b) above.
 An SEA Determination is provided at Appendix I.

-SEA identifies likely significant the environmental effects of implementing the Strategy.
 This SEA Environmental Report provides the findings of the SEA and should be read in conjunction with the Strategy.
-The findings of the SEA are expressed in this Environmental Report, an earlier version of which accompanied the Draft Strategy on has been public display and consultation, and identifies how following environmental considerations were integrated into the Strategy and how alternatives for the Strategy were considered.
+This report has been placed on public display and will be altered in order to take account of non-material changes that were made to the original Draft Strategy on foot of submissions following public display.
 Fáilte Ireland has taken into account the findings of this report and other related SEA output during their consideration of the Strategy and before it is finalised.
 On finalisation of the Strategy, an SEA Statement is prepared that summarises, inter alia, how environmental considerations have been integrated into the Strategy.